Flow-Aware Ellipsoidal Filtration for Persistent Homology of Recurrent Signals: Experiments and Results

 We add independent, zero-mean Gaussian noise to each coordinate, with axis-wise variances \(\sigma_x^2=P_x/\mathrm{SNR}\) and \(\sigma_y^2=P_y/\mathrm{SNR}\), where \(P_x\) and \(P_y\) are the mean-square powers of the clean \(x\) and \(y\) signals.
 This yields a bivariate Gaussian noise with diagonal covariance, horizontally elongated \((\sigma_x>\sigma_y)\) and temporally white; the overall 2D SNR equals the target value.
 Under severe noise, the most persistent \(H_1\) scale can be unreliable; here we therefore treat the \(H_1\) death time as a guide rather than a guarantee.

-We compare five strategies: (i) a Vietoris–Rips-based (isotropic, “spherical”) topological filter, (ii) an ellipsoidal (flow-aware) topological filter built using the spatio–temporal PCA construction as described in Section~\ref{sec:methods}, (iii) a \(k\)-NN topological filter with \(k=20\), (iv) a fixed 20-sample moving average, and (v) an adaptive moving average whose window length is set from an FFT-based frequency estimate (Nyquist rule).
-For Vietoris–Rips and ellipsoidal topological filters, the neighbourhood scale is chosen by the death time of the most persistent \(H_1\) class.
+We compare five strategies: (i) a Vietoris--Rips-based (isotropic, “spherical”) topological filter, (ii) an ellipsoidal (flow-aware) topological filter built using the spatio--temporal PCA construction as described in Section~\ref{sec:methods}, (iii) a \(k\)-NN topological filter with \(k=20\), (iv) a fixed 20-sample moving average, and (v) an adaptive moving average whose window length is set from an FFT-based frequency estimate (Nyquist rule).
+For Vietoris--Rips and ellipsoidal topological filters, the neighbourhood scale is chosen by the death time of the most persistent \(H_1\) class.

-Even when the noise level is modest (20\,dB), the methods differ markedly in how well they preserve the input structure (Figure~\ref{fig:filtered_signals}).
-Panel~(a) shows the noisy input with a clear frequency rise and a narrow low-amplitude bottleneck.

-In panel~(b), the \emph{fixed} 20-sample moving average is the most clearly destructive: once the period drops below the window length, the filter averages across opposite lobes and the waveform is driven towards zero in the middle segment; fine peak details disappear.
-In panel~(c), the \emph{adaptive} moving average is not adaptive enough to preserve the signal structure.
+Even when the noise level is modest (20\,dB), the methods differ markedly in how well they preserve the input structure (Fig.~\ref{fig:filtered_signals}).
+The noisy input exhibits a clear frequency rise and a narrow low-amplitude bottleneck.
+The \emph{fixed} 20-sample moving average is the most clearly destructive: once the period drops below the window length, the filter averages across opposite phases of the oscillation and the waveform is driven towards zero in the middle segment; fine peak details disappear.
+The \emph{adaptive} moving average is not sufficiently responsive to preserve the signal structure.
 As the frequency increases, it fails to adjust its window size accordingly, leading to reduced peak-to-peak amplitude, rounded peaks, and loss of fine details.

-Topological filters behave differently for the low-amplitude component (see Fig.~\ref{fig:filtered_signals:y}).
-The \(k\)-NN filter in panel~(d) preserves oscillations over large portions of the record, yet in the bottleneck its fixed-size neighbourhood spans opposing directions of the trajectory, causing local attenuation and shape distortion.
-The VR (spherical) filter in panel~(e) is more severely affected because isotropic balls cut across the thin geometry; cross-bottleneck averaging reduces peak-to-peak amplitude in the low-amplitude region.
-By contrast, the ellipsoidal filter in panel~(f) aligns neighbourhoods with the local flow direction and speed, avoiding cross-bottleneck mixing; amplitude and phase are preserved across the record, including the bottleneck.
+Topological filters behave differently for the low-amplitude component shown in the right panel of Fig.~\ref{fig:filtered_signals}.
+The \(k\)-NN filter preserves oscillations over large portions of the record, yet in the bottleneck its fixed-size neighbourhood spans opposing directions of the trajectory, causing local attenuation and shape distortion.
+The VR (spherical) filter is more severely affected because isotropic balls cut across the thin geometry; cross-bottleneck averaging reduces peak-to-peak amplitude in the low-amplitude region.
+By contrast, the ellipsoidal filter aligns neighbourhoods with the local flow direction and speed, avoiding cross-bottleneck mixing; amplitude and phase are preserved across the record, including the bottleneck.